EriksenJ/Eriksen_Etzerodt_2018/README.md

 # Code and data for Eriksen and Etzerodt (2018): Time-Series Cross-Section Analysis for Komparativ Politisk Økonomi

- This page contains the code and data for Eriksen and Etzerodt (2018).
+This page contains the replication code and data for Eriksen and Etzerodt (2018).

- The project is developed in R with the exception of unit root tests run in Stata.
-To run all R files, run the file "Main.R".
-"Unit_root_test.do" must be run separately.

- In addition, the project contains the used and simulated datasets from the paper.
-The datasets can be found in the folder "Data".
-Plots appearing in the paper can be found in the folder "Plot".
-Tables with summary statistics in "Output".

- The project consists of the following code files that should be run in the indicated order:
+The project consists of the following code that must be run in the indicated order:
- - Main.R
  - Settings.R
  - Libraries.R
  - Data_final.R